-Most administrators know that workers’ compensation premium is based primarily on estimated annual payroll.
+Most administrators know that workers’ compensation premium is based primarily on the estimated annual payroll.
 However, many times, we receive concerns from our clients who were billed an additional premium at audit.
 Many times this additional premium is due to improper payroll reporting during the workers’ compensation renewal.
 It is important to be as accurate as possible when submitting your workers’ compensation renewal information or the carrier will bill your organization with an additional premium at audit.

 The following is a quick review of payroll calculation.
 Payroll includes, but is not limited to the following:

 - Hourly and Salaried payroll

 - Vacation Pay

 - Piece Work